how to weigh gold

 In a nutshell:

 Weigh your item at home using household items you already have, understand its purity and the current spot price of gold, and multiply those numbers together to find out how much your item is worth.
 Use our free gold calculator to find out how much you can expect if you’re looking to sell your gold.
-The Alloy Market offers free appraisals and the highest payouts available.
+The Alloy Market offers free evaluations and the highest payouts available.

 How to Weigh Gold and Calculate Its Value at Home